Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Introduction

 \subsection{Noisy Group Testing}

 Generalizing \eqref{eq:gt_noiseless_model}, we consider noisy models that correspond to passing the quantity $U = \vee_{j \in S} X_j$ through a noisy channel $P_{Y|U}$.
-We focus in particular on the following special cases, each of which depends on a parameter $\rho \in [0,1]$ and reduces to the noiseless model when $\rho = 0$.
+We focus in particular on the following special cases, each of which depends on one or two noise parameters that can be set to zero to recover the noiseless model.